 There may be different regulations and laws you need to work with depending on where you were injured and the circumstances surrounding the cause of your injury.
 When speaking with a member of our firm, make sure to give us as much detail as possible so we can better tailor your case to suit your situation and fight to secure a potential verdict settlement award and monetary damages.

 OSHA wasn’t the only thing that the Occupational Safety and Health Act of 1970 changed – it also boosted the training program and occupational safety requirements and standards.
 Proper training, safety equipment, and maintenance can prevent almost any industrial accident, but even with these changes hazards still exist on worksites throughout the United States.
 If you ever notice a hazard that threatens your or your coworker’s health and safety, it’s your responsibility to alert your employer immediately in order to keep everyone safe.
 If they fail to act on this information and someone suffers an injury due to their negligence, then they could be held responsible for any damages or costs resulting from the incident.

 Give us a call at (713) 621-7944 to discuss your situation with a member of our firm today.

 Hire Experienced Representation You Can Trust

-At Fleming, Nolen & Jez, our Houston industrial accident attorneys are dedicated to fighting for the rights of injured victims in order to secure them the compensation they need to move forward with their lives.
-With more than 170 years of collective experience and more than $4 billion recovered in verdicts and settlements, you can rest assured that your case is in good hands when you hire our law firm to represent you in court and at the negotiation table.
-Call us at (866) 977-6671 to speak with one of our attorneys today, or start out with a free evaluation of your case by sending us your information through our online form.
+At Fleming, Nolen & Jez, our industrial accident attorneys are dedicated to fighting for the rights of injured victims in order to secure them the compensation they need to move forward with their lives.
+With more than 170 years of collective experience, you can rest assured that your case is in good hands when you hire our law firm to represent you in court and at the negotiation table, we have successfully recovered verdict awards and monetary compensation for our clients.
+Call us at (713) 621-7944 to speak with one of our attorneys today, or start out with a free evaluation of your case by sending us your information through our online form.